Common name: Needle Mat-rush

 Distribution and occurrence: Grows in dry sclerophyll forest on sandy soil; south from Sydney district.

-NSW subdivisions: CC, SC, CT, ST, NWS
+NSW subdivisions: NC, CC, SC, CT, ST, NWS

 Other Australian states: Vic.